The Conservatory’s Two Year professional actor training program is a non-degree granting certificate program.

 Successful completion of the program depends upon admission into the second year, following fulfillment of the prescribed number of hours and curriculum as set forth in our published materials.
 Admission to the second year is also contingent upon audition.
 The entire curriculum is compulsory.

-The Actors Conservatory provides comprehensive actor training taught by professional actors and directors in a creative and supportive environment, where artists discover the truth of the moment through the exploration of theory and technique and the art of performance.
+The Actors Conservatory provides comprehensive actor training taught by professional actors and directors in a creative, supportive, and rigorous environment, where artists discover the truth of the moment through the exploration of theory and technique and the art of performance.

 Clock Hours and Credit Hours